dlime/Deep-Learning-RC-Car-Data-Collector/README.md

                 sudo python2 client/client_App.py

-Once the GUI is shown, click on "RECORD" or press Space to start recording webcam images.
-Press Space again to stop recording.
+Once the GUI is shown, click on `RECORD` or press `Space` to start recording webcam images.
+Press `Space` again to stop recording.

 **NOTE: the car will slowly start to walk, control the steering wheel!**